 Greenfield, MA 01301

-To view FCTPO’s Title VI Notice to the Public, click here.
-The notice is also available in SPANISH and RUSSIAN.
 The FCTPO complies with all Title VI requirements, including a Title VI certification and assurance; a Language Implementation Plan; and it records all investigations, complaints, and lawsuits.
 Neither the FCTPO nor the FRCOG has had any Title VI complaints over the past three years.
-For more information or if you would like accessibility or language accommodation, please contact Megan Rhodes at firstname.lastname@example.org.
+For more information or if you would like accessibility or language accommodation, please contact the Title VI Officer at [email protected].